 Not long ago, the “flavor” of a vodka seemed a bit beside the point.
-An ideal expression of the spirit was as neutral as possible, taking on the tastes of whatever mixers it was paired with, or going down easily as an ice-cold shot.
+An ideal expression of the spirit was as neutral as possible, a blank canvas for mixers and infusions, or going down painlessly as an ice-cold shot.
 But thanks in part to an artisanal spirits revival that has educated palates the world over and left the public expecting more from their liquor than just a buzz, vodka has slowly muscled itself out from backstage and into the spotlight.

 In many ways, one man is responsible for Vodka’s reemergence: French cellar master François Thibault, who almost single-handedly created the market for upscale craft vodka with the storied (and hugely successful) label Grey Goose.
 The brand reimagined what vodka could be, incorporating local Picardie wheat and water from Cognac, lending the expertise of a French cellar master and invoking the French culinary tradition to re-energize what was previously something of a bread-and-butter spirit.

 That tradition continues with the most recent addition to the Grey Goose portfolio: a collaboration between Michelin-starred chef Alain Ducasse and François Thibault, fittingly entitled “Grey Goose Interpreted by Ducasse”.
 Inspired by Ducasse’s interest in roasting cocoa and coffee beans, the duo decided to experiment with the Picardie wheat used in Grey Goose Original, toasting it in three intensities: light, medium, and dark.
 They liked what they found—toasting the wheat added a rich complexity to the usually unassuming spirit, bringing out notes of toffee, almonds, vanilla, and coffee, creating a vodka that stands alone as an experience, plays well with others, and pairs well with food.